 And you can't really talk about the Galaxy Note 8 without mentioning the Galaxy Note 7 and its disastrous recall.
 Normally, this type of situation would be, as Larry David says, a go-home-stain (on a company's reputation).
 But it wasn't.

-Samsung, through the power of focussed marketing, the company's ads are ALL over TV in the UK, and a couple of very solid releases in the form of the Galaxy S8 and Galaxy S8+ is once again flying high, with record sales and huge profits for Q1 and Q2 of 2017.
+Samsung, has the power of focused marketing - the company's ads are ALL over TV in the UK, for example - and a couple of very solid releases in the form of the Galaxy S8 and Galaxy S8+ is once again flying high, with record sales and huge profits for Q1 and Q2 of 2017.